Craig Gordon: Steve Clarke, 2020–present

 On 14 June 2022, he gained his 70th Scotland cap in a 4–1 Nations League victory over Armenia, becoming only the seventh player in history to hit 70 caps for the Scottish men's team.
-In his 73rd cap against Ukraine (0–0), Gordon recorded his 30th cleansheet, which ensured promotion to Group A of the UEFA Nations League for the first time and a play-off spot for UEFA Euro 2024.
+In his 73rd cap against Ukraine (0–0), Gordon recorded his 30th clean sheet, which ensured promotion to Group A of the UEFA Nations League.
+Gordon missed all of UEFA Euro 2024 qualifying due to a broken leg suffered in December 2022, although Scotland qualified automatically in his absence.
+In February 2024 he stated that he wanted to become Scotland's oldest player, the record being held by David Weir, and was subsequently recalled to the international squad a month later.
+Gordon broke that record on 7 June when he appeared as a second-half substitute in a friendly against Finland, but he was left out of the final squad for UEFA Euro 2024.